matus12/mcp-server/README.md

 * **add-content-item-mapi** – Add new Kontent.ai content item via Management API.
 This creates the content item structure but does not add content to language variants.
 Use upsert-language-variant-mapi to add content to the item
 * **update-content-item-mapi** – Update existing Kontent.ai content item by internal ID via Management API.
 The content item must already exist - this tool will not create new items
 * **delete-content-item-mapi** – Delete Kontent.ai content item by internal ID from Management API
 * **upsert-language-variant-mapi** – Create or update Kontent.ai language variant of a content item via Management API.
 This adds actual content to the content item elements.
-Elements should be provided as JSON string in the format expected by the SDK
+When updating an existing variant, only the provided elements will be modified
 * **delete-language-variant-mapi** – Delete Kontent.ai language variant from Management API
 * **filter-variants-mapi** – Search and filter Kontent.ai language variants of content items using Management API